 Ensuring your devices remain up to date is critical.
 Updates help patch security flaws, protect your data and improve functionality by fixing outdated features.
 If automatic updates are an option, we recommend that you enable them.

 4. Ensure accounts have separate, unique passwords

 Another way to keep your information secure is by using long and complex passwords – at least 12 characters, with a mix of numbers, symbols, and upper- and lower-case letters – and by changing these passwords regularly.2 Also, instead of writing down passwords and leaving this information out in the open, consider using a password manager to securely store your passwords.

-Some of us will start transitioning back to the office over the next couple weeks, and for others, WFH arrangements may be here to stay.
-No matter where you’re working, consider making these best practices your regular practice even after the pandemic.
+Remote work security has increasingly become more important No matter where you’re working, consider making these best practices your regular practice even after the pandemic.

 We’re here for you

 Nationwide is committed to providing you with the support and resources you need as we navigate today’s challenging environment together.
 We appreciate your partnership and the opportunity to work with you.